Book Doctor

 Mrs. M. Mariyamma from Hyderabad successfully underwent Reconstructive Surgery with Latissimus Dorsi Muscle Flap for Wound Closure at Yashoda Hospitals, Hyderabad, under the supervision of Dr. Sasikanth Maddu, Consultant Plastic & Cosmetic Surgeon.

-Total knee replacement (TKR), also known as knee arthroplasty, is a surgical...
+Total Hip replacement surgery also known as total hip arthroplasty is a medical...